 In knowing that this is a product of CEN, it’s important to be conscious of your tendency to push people away.
 Instead, invite them into your life.
 It may feel unnatural and even scary to be openly vulnerable and emotionally expressive with others at first.
 But, deepening your relationships and connecting on a more emotional level is going to add so much to your life and your sense of self.

 Try to think about one or two people in your life that you trust and feel comfortable with.
 Practice being more open with them or sharing some intimate parts of your life with them.
 When we form relationships with genuine, caring, and honest people, we feel good about ourselves and add value to our lives.

 4. Get to Know Who You Really Are

 People who have experienced CEN often don’t really know themselves on a deep level.
 That’s because it was likely modeled for you that your needs, feelings, and desires were not a priority.
 This implication may have caused an underlying feeling that you are not really worth getting to know and that these parts of yourself are not important.
 You may have never taken the time to really consider your interests, passions, likes, desires, and needs.
 Learning more about who you are, what you like, want, need, love, value, desire, and strive for will give you a firm foundation to better respond to your emotional needs and form deeper relationships with yourself and others.

 Recovering from any kind of emotional trauma is not easy.
 It can feel overwhelming to do this on your own.
 Working with a CEN trained therapist can be incredibly beneficial to help you navigate these steps, learn more about yourself, and develop a new relationship with your emotions.
-If you or a loved one is interested in exploring this further, contact us today to set up a free 20-minute phone consultation.
+If you or a loved one is interested in exploring therapy for childhood emotional neglect, contact us today to set up a free 20-minute phone consultation.
 We would be happy to see how we are able to help you reach your goals!